scieloorg/ratchet/docs/architecture.rst

 **Source A and Source B**

-Any instance that have their on statistics context.
+Any instance that have their own statistics context.
 They could be identified as "local sources"

 **Global Source**